1mschling/frequid/spec.md

 Real-time dashboard for monitoring proxied web requests, and enabling data encryption for important data.

+## Project Configuration
+- The project uses dfx.json configuration for Internet Computer deployment
+- Backend canister: Motoko-based backend located in `backend/main.mo`
+- Backend dependencies: `backend/authorization/access-control.mo` and `backend/http-outcalls/outcall.mo`
+- Frontend canister: React frontend built with Vite, located in `frontend/`
+- Frontend serves static assets from `frontend/dist/`
+- Proxy canister: Motoko-based proxy server located in `proxy/main.mo`
+- Configuration supports both local development and Internet Computer deployment
+- Appropriate build and deploy steps configured for all canisters

+## ICP Proxy Canister Component
+- Internet Computer canister-based Layer 7 proxy server that operates as part of the ICP ecosystem
+- Deployed as a dedicated canister with HTTP gateway access for browser extension configuration
+- Supports HTTP, HTTPS, and HTTP/3/QUIC protocol proxying through ICP HTTP outcalls
+- Intercepts and monitors all browser web requests routed through the proxy canister
+- Integrates with the existing backend canister for session-based request logging and monitoring
+- Implements TLS termination detection across all supported protocols
+- Applies ChaCha20-256 re-encryption with nonce/IV generation for flagged requests when TLS termination is detected outside the ICP network
+- Forwards request metadata and monitoring data to the backend canister for dashboard display
+- Handles decryption approval workflows by coordinating with the backend canister
+- Maintains session-based request tracking and forwards data to appropriate user sessions
+- Implements idempotent operation for monitoring and logging purposes without altering request semantics
+- Provides deployment instructions and configuration for running as an ICP canister
+- Includes comprehensive logging and error handling for proxy operations
+- Supports real-time communication with the backend canister for TLS event notifications and re-encryption status updates
+- Exposes HTTP endpoints through ICP HTTP gateway for browser extension connectivity
+- Handles CORS configuration for cross-origin requests from browser extensions
+- Implements rate limiting and security measures appropriate for ICP canister deployment
+- Deployed to Internet Computer mainnet with live proxy address for production use
+- Provides stable canister ID and HTTP gateway URL for browser extension configuration

 ## Process Flow Documentation
 - Display a comprehensive process flow diagram within the application documentation or help section
 - Visual diagram illustrating the complete application workflow from browser setup to session export
 - Flow diagram should show:
   - Browser detection and extension installation process
-  - Extension activation and proxy configuration
+  - Extension activation and proxy configuration with ICP canister
   - Internet Identity authentication flow
-  - Request proxying and monitoring pipeline
+  - Request proxying through ICP canister and monitoring pipeline
   - TLS termination detection and re-encryption process
   - Real-time dashboard updates
   - Filtering and export functionality
   - External server decryption request workflow
   - User approval process for plaintext data release
 - Interactive or static diagram accessible from the main dashboard
-- Clear visual representation of data flow between browser, extension, proxy, and dashboard
+- Clear visual representation of data flow between browser, extension, ICP proxy canister, and dashboard
+- The process flow diagram image (`idx-process-flow-diagram.dim_1200x800.png`) must be included in the `frontend/public/` folder and displayed in the Process Flow Dialog and help sections
+- Ensure the diagram is viewable from the UI through help or info sections with clear links or embedded images for user access

 ## Browser Detection and Extension Promotion
 - Automatically detect the user's browser (Chrome or Firefox)
 - Display a prominent confirmation prompt or banner suggesting the appropriate browser extension for installation
+- For Chrome extension installation:
+  - Display clear manual installation instructions through a reliable modal or dedicated page
+  - Provide step-by-step guidance for downloading and loading the unpacked extension via `chrome://extensions/` with Developer Mode enabled
+  - Include instructions for updating the proxy address to point to the deployed ICP canister URL
+  - Ensure the installation guide is accessible from both the login page banner and the dedicated extension page
+  - The guide must not trigger any fetch requests or automatic install attempts
+  - Instructions should be purely informational and manual
-- Provide direct install links for Chrome Web Store or Firefox Add-ons as applicable
+- For Firefox, provide direct install links for Firefox Add-ons as applicable with ICP canister configuration
 - For unsupported browsers, display a message indicating that only Chrome and Firefox are supported for automatic proxy configuration
 - Banner should be visually prominent and easily dismissible after user interaction

 ## Chrome Extension
-- Automatically configures Chrome browser to use the Web Request TLS Monitor and Recryptor proxy for HTTP, HTTPS, and HTTP/3/QUIC traffic
+- Automatically configures Chrome browser to use the Web Request TLS Monitor and Recryptor ICP proxy canister for HTTP, HTTPS, and HTTP/3/QUIC traffic
-- Preconfigured with the Web Request TLS Monitor and Recryptor proxy address - no manual setup required
+- Configurable proxy address that can be updated to point to the deployed ICP canister URL
 - Simple onboarding UI within the extension to:
+  - Configure the ICP canister proxy address
   - Confirm proxy activation
   - Display current proxy status (active/inactive)
-  - Show connection status to Web Request TLS Monitor and Recryptor proxy
+  - Show connection status to Web Request TLS Monitor and Recryptor ICP proxy
-- Extension activates proxy configuration upon installation
+- Extension activates proxy configuration upon installation with default ICP canister address
 - Users can enable/disable proxy through the extension interface
+- Users can update proxy address to point to their preferred ICP canister deployment
+- Chrome extension manifest includes "notifications" permission to enable reliable notification functionality
+- Extension popup and background scripts include proper error handling for notification API calls
+- Notification calls are only made when chrome.notifications API is available
+- Graceful degradation when notification API is unavailable
+- Pre-configured with live ICP proxy canister address for immediate use

 ## Firefox Extension
-- Automatically configures Firefox browser to use the Web Request TLS Monitor and Recryptor proxy for HTTP, HTTPS, and HTTP/3/QUIC traffic
+- Automatically configures Firefox browser to use the Web Request TLS Monitor and Recryptor ICP proxy canister for HTTP, HTTPS, and HTTP/3/QUIC traffic
-- Preconfigured with the Web Request TLS Monitor and Recryptor proxy address - no manual setup required
+- Configurable proxy address that can be updated to point to the deployed ICP canister URL
 - Simple onboarding UI within the extension to:
+  - Configure the ICP canister proxy address
   - Confirm proxy activation
   - Display current proxy status (active/inactive)
-  - Show connection status to Web Request TLS Monitor and Recryptor proxy
+  - Show connection status to Web Request TLS Monitor and Recryptor ICP proxy
-- Extension activates proxy configuration upon installation
+- Extension activates proxy configuration upon installation with default ICP canister address
 - Users can enable/disable proxy through the extension interface
+- Users can update proxy address to point to their preferred ICP canister deployment
+- Pre-configured with live ICP proxy canister address for immediate use

 ## Authentication
 - Users log in using Internet Identity